amyganatra1/bigapple/README.md

 <h2> Food Destinations <3 </h2>

->>In NYC There is a cusine, favorite food, or a new taste pallete for everyon, having visted NYC myself, check out the list below for some of my personal favorites
+>>In NYC there is a cusine, favorite food, or a new taste pallete for everyon

+>> Having visted NYC myself, check out the list below for some of my personal favorites
 <ol>
 <li>
 Usha Foods